lemlac/mulem/docs/parsing.md

 # Parsing

-The following document is focused on how parsing works in Mu.
+The following document is focused on how parsing works in Mulem.

 * __token__: The smallest meaningful unit in an expression.
 * __expression__: A collection of tokens and sub-expressions.